 Eric Reiss

-In other words, the MVP is about validated learning using the least amount of time and money.
+In other words, the minimum viable product (MVP) is about validated learning using the least amount of time and money.
 It is about answering the question: Are we building the right thing?
 It is targeted at early adopters or a subset of customers with the main goal of obtaining feedback on the potential viability of the product hypothesis.
 The MVP might not be a product at all.
 It can be a simple prototype as long as it helps acquire the relevant knowledge or raises key risks.

-Minimum Marketable Feature
+Minimum Marketable Feature (MMF)

 In Software by Numbers, Mark Denne defines MMF as: